BlueskyFR/pastequeflow/README.md

 ## Dependencies

-The dependencies can be loaded into a (existing or not) conda environment can be installed by importing `environment.yml`:
+The dependencies can be loaded into a (existing or not) conda environment by importing `environment.yml`:

 ```bash
 # This will create/add the dependencies to the "tf" env (default name);